pretix/pretix-docs/docs/guides/widget.md

 </script>
 ```

-The other option is asynchronously setting data-attributes.
-The widgets are displayed immediately, but once the user has entered checkout, data attributes are not updated.
+If you want to use the other method (setting data attribute asynchronously), include the following code on your website.
-Include the following code on your website after replacing all occurrences of \<MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):
+Repalce all occurrences of \<MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):

 ```
 <script type="text/javascript">